dbpedia/databus-maven-plugin/dbpedia/mappings/mappingbased-objects-uncleaned/mappingbased-objects-uncleaned.md

-# Mappingbased objects uncleaned
+# (Uncleaned) Object properties extracted with mappings
-Uncleaned higher-quality object properties refined by the mappingbased extraction.
+Highest quality object properties from the Wikipedia Infoboxes extracted by the mappings extraction.

 (Uncleaned) Object properties from the Wikipedia Infoboxes Uncleaned means that two post-processing steps are missing: